mricksen/Udacity-Capstone/README.md

 ## Problem Statement
 The basic task is to use the data to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.

 How I plan to solve this task is to create a labeled data set of users who have viewed an offer and did or did not complete it.
-I could have looked at other data sets of users like those that receive an offer, don't view it and complete it; as well as, users who receive an offer don't view it and don't complete it.
+There were other way to look at the data such as, I could have looked at other data sets of users like those that receive an offer, don't view it and complete it; as well as, users who receive an offer don't view it and don't complete it.

 I created a model per offer as there was variations amongst the offers I didn't want to lose by aggregating them together in offer groups (BOGO, discount, informational) such as the channels in which the offers were sent.